39 Of The Top Braid Hairstyles

 pretty-pearls-braid-hairstyles

 Create an elegant but unfussy look by braiding a few sections of hair, weaving in a strand of pearls as you go.
 Pull the braids back into a ponytail.
-Wrap the elastic with a strand of hair for a natural look.
+Wrap the hair elastic with a strand of hair for a natural look.

 Triangle Pins